csaguiar/RepData_PeerAssessment1/PA1_template.md

 na.intervals.mean <- activity_int[match(na.intervals,activity_int$interval),2]
 ```

-4. Now, imput the mean values in the new database
+Now, imput the mean values in the new database

 ```r
 activity.imputed[na.rows,1] <- na.intervals.mean
 ```

-5. Grouping dy date and summarizing the imputed dataset
+3. First, grouping dy date and summarizing the imputed dataset by adding it all

 ```r
 activity.imputed_date <- group_by(activity.imputed,date)